Introduction to Media Scraping

 Adding text to the file name without affecting scraping

-At times you may want to include additional information in the file name without the extra information breaking the scraping operation.
-To include additional information, add the "^" character before the extra information, for example:
+If you want to include additional information in the file name without this extra information breaking the scraping operation, include additional information by adding the "^" character before the extra information, for example:

 "My Lovely.mkv" can be changed to "My Lovely^Best Picture 2035.mkv" without affecting scraping.